greenwoodms06/roster-rotation/docs/DETAILS.md

 1. Open the app - Game Day tab
 2. Set the format (4 quarters, 3 periods, or 2 halves)
 3. Check who's available, drag the grip handle to reorder for starters
-4. Optionally expand Constraints to set pins, stickiness, or GK max
+4. Optionally expand Constraints to set pins, stickiness, position max, or global max periods
 5. Tap **Generate Lineup**
-6. Use the **Lineup** tab on the sideline -- tap any two players in the same period to swap them
+6. Use the **Lineup** tab on the sideline (see In-Game Features below)
-7. Optionally add a game label (e.g. "vs. Lincoln FC") on the Lineup tab

 ### After the Game
-1. Add game notes on the Lineup tab (visible at the top)
-2. Check the **Season** tab for fairness charts and position distribution
+1. Check the **Season** tab for fairness charts, position distribution, and W-L-D record
-3. To back up or share: tap **⋮** in the header → **Export → Current Team**
+2. To back up or share: tap **⋮** in the header → Back Up or Share Team

+## In-Game Features

+The **Lineup** tab is designed for sideline use during a game:

+- **Tap-to-swap** -- tap any two players in the same period to swap their positions (field-to-field or field-to-bench).
+Swaps show a pulse animation and descriptive toast.
+- **Goal tracking** -- use the +/- buttons on each player row to track who scored.
+Opponent goals are tracked per period in the score header.
+The running score is displayed at the top of each period card.
+- **Scrimmage toggle** -- check "Scrimmage" to mark a game as an exhibition.
+Scrimmage games are excluded from season stats (W-L-D record, playing time fairness).
+- **Game label** -- add an optional label (e.g. "vs. Lincoln FC") that appears in game history and share text.
+- **Game notes** -- a text area at the top of the Lineup tab for freeform notes.
+Auto-saves on every keystroke.
+Notes are preserved when re-generating and included in share text.
+- **Edit Roster (late arrival / early departure)** -- tap the Edit button to add a player who showed up late or remove a player who left early.
+The engine rebalances all remaining periods fairly, freezing periods already played.
+- **Rebalance** -- tap the ↺ icon on any period card (period 2+) to re-optimize from that point forward.
+Useful after manual swaps to restore fairness across remaining periods.
+Warns if goal data exists in periods that will be regenerated.

+### Multiple Games Per Day

+If you generate a lineup for a date that already has a game, a prompt offers three options: Add (creates Game 2, Game 3, etc.), Replace (overwrites the last game), or Cancel.
+Each game on the same date gets its own game ID and appears separately in season history.

 ## Multi-Team & Multi-Season